Back to questions

 This is the same question as problem #12 in the SQL Chapter of Ace the Data Science Interview!

-Identify the top two highest-grossing products within each category in 2022.
-Output the category, product, and total spend.
+Assume you're given a table with information on Amazon customers and their spending on products in different categories, write a query to identify the top two highest-grossing products within each category in the year 2022.
+The output should include the category, product, and total spend.

 |appliance||washing machine||123||219.80||03/02/2022 12:00:00|